larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 13:00
 about how particular brain regions like the hippocampus work.
-In fact, some of the more amazing examples of this, 13:08 where people would come back and they, for instance, would speak in complete gibberish whereas previously they could speak normally.
+In fact, some of the more amazing examples of this, 13:08 where ==people would come back and they, for instance, would speak in complete gibberish whereas previously they could speak normally.
 13:15
 And even though they were speaking in complete gibberish they could understand language perfectly.
 That's how we know that speech and language
 13:21
-are actually controlled by separate portions of the nervous system.
+are actually controlled by separate portions of the nervous system==.
 And there are many examples like that.
 13:27
 People that couldn't recognize the faces of famous people or, and that actually brings us Jennifer Aniston Neurons